bigbosskai/nlpstudy/README.md

 12. Neural Machine Translation by Jointly Learning to Align and Translate
 13. 2019emnlpText Level Graph Neural Network for Text Classification
 14. Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics
+15. Design Challenges and Misconceptions in Neural Sequence Labeling
+16. Attentive Pooling with Learnable Norms for Text Representation
+17. Gradient Normalization for Adaptive  Loss Balancing in Deep Multitask Networks
+18. State-of-the-art Chinese Word Segmentation with Bi-LSTMs